ericmignardi/tono/README.md

-# 🎸 Tono - AI-Powered Guitar Tone Assistant
+# 🎸 tono - AI-Powered Guitar Tone Assistant

 ## 📖 Overview

-**Tono** is a full-stack AI-powered SaaS application that helps guitarists achieve their desired sound instantly.
-Simply input your guitar and amp setup along with a creative goal like _"early Van Halen lead tone"_ or _"warm jazz clean sound"_, and Tono delivers precise amp settings, effects recommendations, and detailed tone analysis.
+**tono** is a full-stack AI-powered SaaS application that helps guitarists achieve their desired sound instantly.
+Simply input your guitar and amp setup along with a creative goal like _"early Van Halen lead tone"_ or _"warm jazz clean sound"_, and tono delivers precise amp settings, effects recommendations, and detailed tone analysis.

-### Why Tono?
+### Why tono?

 - 🎯 **Instant Results** - Get professional tone recommendations in seconds
 - 🔧 **Gear-Specific** - Tailored settings for your exact equipment